Update: After NordVPN's third independent audit in June 2021, we updated some sections of this article to reflect the findings.

 Independent security audits are one of the only ways a VPN provider can prove its claims.
 Essentially, the provider allows an independent auditing firm (PricewaterhouseCoopers and Cure53 are examples) to inspect source code, investigate logging practices, investigate servers and more besides.
 The depth of these audits does vary – in our Surfshark review, for instance, we found the provider has only had its browser extensions audited – but without an audit of any kind, you need to take your VPN’s claims at face value.

-NordVPN has undertaken not one, but two independent audits of its servers and central infrastructure – much better than the vast majority of VPN providers on the market.
+NordVPN has undertaken not one, but three independent audits of its servers and central infrastructure – much better than the vast majority of VPN providers on the market.
 This is only really matched by ExpressVPN, TunnelBear, VyprVPN and a select few others – and in truth, NordVPN is most up to date.

 NordVPN logs: What issues has NordVPN had in the past?